Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Stop and consider.
 The world’s greatest politicians and thinkers have not found the answer to ending Israel-Palestine violence.
 And this is not for lack of trying.
 Why?

 Consider this question on a larger scale.
 Why has mankind never been able to bring lasting peace throughout history?
-A major answer is human nature is getting in the way.
+A major answer is human nature gets in the way.

-Muslims and Jews both claim a lineage from the patriarch Abraham.
-Here is what Abraham’s God says about mankind in His Word: “…the way of man is not in himself: it is not in man that walks to direct his steps” (Jer.
+Recall that both Muslims and Jews both claim a lineage from the patriarch Abraham.
+Both claims are correct!
+But here is what Abraham’s God says about mankind in His Word: “…the way of man is not in himself: it is not in man that walks to direct his steps” (Jer.
 10:23).

 Isaiah 59:8 more bluntly states: “The way of peace they know not…”